neulab/xnmt/docs/getting_started.rst

 This is a shortcut for typing ``python -m xnmt.xnmt_run_experiments examples/01_standard.yaml``.
 Make sure to read the comments provided in the :ref:`example configuration <ex-standard>`.

-See the ref:`sec-exp-conf` documentation entry for more details about writing experiment configuration files.
+See the :ref:`sec-exp-conf` documentation entry for more details about writing experiment configuration files.

 Running recipes
 ---------------